• Home

 How else could the levels in the samples be lower in the second test than in the first?

 Anyone who used clostebol, whether intentionally or not, would have a lower concentration of the M1 metabolite (the marker for detection of the steroid) days after stopping use.
-Anyone who is randomly drug tested would be likely to stop using any banned substance they were knowingly taking, with the expectation of further action forthcoming.
+Anyone who is randomly drug tested would be likely to stop using any banned substance they were knowingly utilizing, with the expectation of further action forthcoming.

 Does it seem convenient that Naldi — who claimed to be unaware that Trofodermin contained clostebol — stopped using it before massaging Sinner after the first test and prior to the second?